Mail and Money

 |IMPORTANT: Envelopes that do not meet these requirements will be considered contraband.|

-EFFECTIVE AUGUST 21, 2017, In an effort to reduce the introduction of contraband into our facilities, inmates will only receive two sheets of 8½ x 11 inches of copy paper, which will include a copy of the envelope and three pieces of the correspondence on the four-sides of the two sheets of copy paper.
+AS OF AUGUST 21, 2017, In an effort to reduce the introduction of contraband into our facilities, inmates will only receive two sheets of 8½ x 11 inches of copy paper, which will include a copy of the envelope and three pieces of the correspondence on the four-sides of the two sheets of copy paper.
 Only black and white copies will be made, and no cards, larger size paper, or anything else will be manipulated to fit on the copy paper.
-Additionally, any general correspondence that exceeds these limits will be treated as contraband; the inmate will have thirty (30) days to pay for return postage or it will be destroyed.
-Please write all letters in dark ink only (black or blue ink), do not use pencils or yellow markers because it will reduce image quality.
-Please click on the examples below of ink versus pencil scan quality.
+Additionally, any general correspondence that exceeds these limits will be treated as contraband.
+The inmate will have thirty (30) days to pay for return postage or it will be destroyed.
+Please write all letters in dark ink only (black or blue ink).
+Do not use pencils or yellow markers because it will reduce image quality.
+Note the examples below that illustrate copy quality when using ink versus pencil.

 Sending Money Orders By MAIL: